 Surgery is another treatment option for serious symptoms of pelvic organ prolapse.
 But you may want to delay having surgery if you plan to have children.
 The strain of childbirth could cause your prolapse to come back.
 In recent years, dramatic advances have been made in the surgical treatment of this common gynecological condition.

-If you have pain and discomfort from pelvic organ prolapse that does not respond to nonsurgical treatment and lifestyle changes, you may want to consider surgery.
+If you have pain and discomfort from pelvic organ prolapse that does not respond to nonsurgical treatment and lifestyle changes, you may want to consider surgery, such as pelvic floor reconstruction.
 The choice of surgery depends upon which organs are involved, how bad your symptoms are, and what other medical conditions are present.
 In addition, your surgeon may have experience with and preference for a certain procedure.
 The goals of surgery are to relieve your symptoms and restore the normal functioning of your pelvic organs.

-Pelvic floor reconstruction surgery offers variable approaches and will depend on a woman’s age, overall health, symptoms and diagnosis.
-To learn more about pelvic floor prolapse, pelvic floor dysfunction, or pelvic floor reconstructive surgery, please contact the Women’s Specialists of Plano today.
+Pelvic floor reconstruction surgery offers variable approaches and depends on a woman’s age, overall health, symptoms and diagnosis.
+To learn more about pelvic organ prolapse symptoms and treatments, please contact the Plano, Frisco and Dallas, Texas area office of Women’s Specialists of Plano today.